Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 💡 Especially the combination of both ensures optimal functioning:

-- Fibers (prebiotics) feed the good bacteria
+- Fiber (prebiotics) feeds the good bacteria

 - Fermented products (probiotics) add good bacteria